Civil Engineering Undergraduate Program Requirements

 The Civil Engineering freshmen are required to report to the department office and interview with the department chairman immediately upon arrival on campus.
 Each student admitted to the program is assigned an advisor for the duration of the curriculum.
 The advisor will advise the student with proper course selection, planning, and other academic requirements.
 Each student will have an active file in the department office which includes the student's enrollment information, current standing and a copy of his or her Student Scholastic Record (SSR) form.
 The SSR should be updated each semester either during the period of academic advisement or pre-registration by the advisor.
 The advisor works with the students to keep track of their progress toward the degree.
 The prerequisites are required for approval of any advanced courses.
-Students are advised to earn a grade of C or better in all prerequisites before proceeding to any advanced courses.
+Students are advised to earn a grade C or better in all prerequisites before proceeding to any advanced courses.
+Undergraduate degree candidates must earn grade C or better in all CE (Civil Engineering) and EGC (Engineering General Course) courses.

 The Department offers a major leading to the Bachelor of Science in Civil Engineering (BSCE) and provides basic courses in all of the following areas: